ifilot/hextontiler/README.md

 # Hextontiler

+Disclaimer: Hexton Hills is a Kickstarter campaign by Graven Guild, for more information, please visit https://www.kickstarter.com/projects/gravenguild/hexton-hills-tabletop-campaign-map-tiles.

 ## Purpose
 Construction of hexagonal maps using [Gravenguild's Hexton Tiles](https://www.gravenguild.com/).
 The main idea is that you can design your game map before printing it, potentially saving on material and giving you a good impression of what your map would look like before assembling it in real-life.